 When done well, storytelling can be the most powerful tool for writing blog posts that matter.
-However, make sure that you reserve these posts for truly compelling stories.
-No one wants to read an account of your day – save that for your diary.
-The one exception to this rule that I can think of is if your blog is focused on battling an illness or difficulty, and you want to diary how you are getting through each day in an attempt to help others who are going through the same struggles.
+However, make sure you reserve these posts for truly compelling stories.
+No one wants to read a mere account of your day – save that for your personal diary.

 4. Keep It Concise

 Remember to always keep your blog posts concise.
 There is no need to write a 3,000 word blog post when everything can be said in 2,000 words.
 Some details that you would typically tell your best friend or sister are not details that your audience, who is taking time out of their busy day, cares to read about.
 If a reader feels like they are wasting time by reading your blog posts, they likely will not return to your site.

 Part of keeping it concise, however, also involves not writing fewer words than it takes to communicate your idea.
 Don’t leave your reader struggling to connect the dots because what you’re offering in your blog post is so fragmented.
 When you edit your blog posts, ask yourself if each sentence is necessary.
 If the sentence serves a purpose, leave it there.
 If it doesn’t, or if the same idea can be communicated in fewer words, edit that sentence to be more concise.